gravity-ui/uikit/src/hooks/private/useCheckbox/README.md

 # useCheckbox

-The `useCheckbox` hook need to generate props for radio group element
+The `useCheckbox` hook need to generate props for checkbox control

 ## Properties